PrestaShop/docs/src/content/1.7/modules/creation/module-translation/classic-system.md

 Now, when working in internationalization, it's better not to make assumptions regarding spacing and positioning of variables.
 For example, in French, there should be a non-breaking space before the exclamation mark (`!`), but not in other languages.
 How can we handle this?

-In PrestaShop, you can interpolate variables within your wordings using using [sprintf replacement markers](https://php.net/sprintf), such as `%s` or `%1$s`.
+In PrestaShop, you can interpolate variables within your wordings using [sprintf replacement markers](https://php.net/sprintf), such as `%s` or `%1$s`.
 Using this feature, we could get rid of the explicit concatenation of "Hello, ", "$my_module_name" and "!", and let it depend on the translated wording:

 ```
 {if !isset($my_module_name) || !$my_module_name}